 The Daily Goal for Swagbucks

 You will also notice that you will receive a bonus if you meet a secondary goal.
-Today, if I get 50 SB I will get a bonus of 5 SB.
+Today, if I get 40 SB I will get a bonus of 3 SB.
 Once I reach my Daily Goal, I will get a Bigger Daily Goal.
-If I reach my Bigger Daily Goal, I will get another bonus of 11 SB!
+If I reach my Bigger Daily Goal – 101 SB, I will get another bonus of 2 SB!

 Consistently Meeting your Daily Goals

-With Swagbucks, as with many things in life; consistency is the key.
-And you shall be rewarded when you are consistent with meeting your goals.
-You can monitor this by clicking “Show My Winning Streaks.”
-The drop down will transform to this:
+With Swagbucks, as with many things in life: consistency is the key.
+You shall be rewarded when you are consistent with meeting your goals.
+Monitoring this is as easy as glancing under the daily goal where your current streak is noted.

 This means you will get a bonus for reaching your goals on a daily basis.
 You can get up to 300 SB ($3.00) for becoming a monthly master.
 BUT you MUST go to this drop down menu during the first part of the following month to collect your SB bonus.
 If you do not collect it, the bonus will disappear!